apache/spark/docs/apache-airflow/timezone.rst

 You can use ``timezone.is_localized()`` and ``timezone.is_naive()`` to determine whether datetimes are aware or naive.

-Because Airflow uses time-zone-aware datetime objects.
+Because Airflow uses time zone aware datetime objects.
 If your code creates datetime objects they need to be aware too.

 .. code-block:: python